2lag/three/readme.md

 ### todo
- - fix texture offsets, still not 100% correct ( ONLY ON QUAKE NOW, VALVE IS FIXED )
+ - fix textures, still not 100% correct ( ONLY ON LIKE HALF OF QUAKE FACES )
-   - x is inverted, some offsets, NOT ALL, are wrong
+   - x is inverted on some faces, and some offsets -- NOT ALL -- are wrong

  - make better movement controller that incorporates delta time AND works w touch controls ( mayb onscreen ? idk )
    - unless its okay on mobile ( this should be tested alr )